Support Government Benefits Reform!

 Does the marriage penalty only impact Social Security benefits?

 No!
-Marriage & romantic partnership may mean also losing Medicare or Medicaid, Long-Term Services and Supports (LTSS) like Medicaid Home & Community Based Services, medical equipment like wheelchairs, and personal care attendants because in most cases, you must be receiving Social Security or food stamps to qualify for benefits like Medicaid.
+Marriage & romantic partnership may also mean losing Medicare or Medicaid, Long-Term Services and Supports (LTSS) like Medicaid Home & Community Based Services, medical equipment like wheelchairs, and personal care attendants because, in most cases, you must be receiving Social Security or food stamps to qualify for benefits like Medicaid.
+In short, the only guaranteed way to qualify for Medicaid/ Medicaid LTSS is to receive Social Security and/ or food stamps, which require you to live unmarried and separately from your partner

 How much money can you get with SSI or SSDI?